 This race is for JUNIORS ONLY.
 But juniors of all ages.
 Juniors who may not be ready for the 4 mile course, or juniors that just want that extra mile race warm up before their 4 mile short course takes off.
 It’s for Juniors of all ages on ANY craft!
 So if you’re racing one man in the short course, come race 1 mile on a SUP before hand!

-This race is a fun for all, race what you brung – just get out here and go face race!
-Four miles round trip heading into the upper back bay estuary for 2 miles, turning and heading back in finishing right in front of the NAC.
+This race is a fun for all, 'race what you brung' – just get out here and go face race!
+Four miles round trip heading into the upper back bay estuary for 2 miles, left-hand turning on two buoys, and heading back in finishing right in front of the NAC.

 What makes this race a little different than a few others is that there won’t be a major award ceremony.
 Yes everyone loves getting their awards but not everyone loves waiting around for them!
 Once your race is over, give the timers a little bit of time then head over to the results table to pick up your medal!
-Then head over to the green screen photo booth to get your picture taken!
+Then some years they have a green screen photo booth to get your picture taken.